 A maximum of 700 square feet of impervious area may drain to each concentrated flow dispersion BMP.
-If hydrologic modeling of flows is conducted, flow to a single concentrated flow dispersion point is limited to 0.2 cfs for the 100-year event.

 A pad of crushed rock (2 feet wide by 3 feet long by 6 inches deep) shall be placed at each discharge point.